AntonMu/TrainYourOwnYOLO/README.md

 Unless explicitly stated otherwise at the top of a file, all code is licensed under the MIT license.
 This repo makes use of [**ilmonteux/logohunter**](https://github.com/ilmonteux/logohunter) which itself is inspired by [**qqwweee/keras-yolo3**](https://github.com/qqwweee/keras-yolo3).

-- Please **star** ⭐ this repo to get notifications on future improvements and
-- Please **fork** 🍴 this repo if you like to use it as part of your own project.

 ## Common Issues

 If you are having trouble with getting cv2 to run, try: